Vaishnavisharma21/JOVAC-x-CB-2025/README.md

 # JOVAC-x-CB-2025
-💻 Full Stack Development - JOVAC Internship
+ Full Stack Development - JOVAC Internship

 ---

-📌 Overview
+ About

 This repository contains all the code, assignments, and project work completed as part of the **Full Stack Development Internship (JOVAC)**.
 The training focuses on building web applications using modern frontend and backend technologies.
 > **Internship Duration:** June 10, 2025 – November 2025